IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/overview.md

 Branding is important, which is why TomTom IndiGO provides the means to customize its look.
 Colors, margins, sizes, and fonts can all be changed by applying a different theme.
-TomTom IndiGO also supplies a set of UI components that share a look-and-feel and adhere to the theme, such that the user can have a seamless UI experience.
+TomTom IndiGO also supplies a set of UI controls that share a look-and-feel and adhere to the theme, such that the user can have a seamless UI experience.
 [Configuration Framework](/tomtom-indigo/documentation/development/platform-domains/configuration-framework)